 That’s not to say becoming a veterinary nurse or assistant is an easy career.
 You’ll need to attain the right entry requirements before you can apply, and the job can be challenging and emotional.
 If you’re determined to work in a veterinary practice, however, the rewards make it all worth it.
 Read about our distance-learning Veterinary Support Assistant course to find out more.

 Are you the sort of person who watches Channel 4’s The Secret Life of the Zoo and thinks, “that looks like the most fun ever”?
 Well, you could join follow in their footsteps by training to become a zookeeper.

 Zoos employ people from all backgrounds and walks of life, at all different levels.
-That means there are lots of routes into the zookeeping profession, whether it’s a degree in zoology, a college course, an apprenticeship, or by working your way up from a different position.
+That means there are lots of routes into the zookeeping profession, whether it's our Level 3 Zoology course, a degree in zoology, a college course, an apprenticeship, or by working your way up from a different position.

 Whichever route you choose, we can almost guarantee that a career as a zookeeper will be every bit as fun and rewarding as the documentaries show.

 A zoologist might sound like someone who works in a zoo, but it’s a different job altogether.
 Instead, you’ll be studying animals and their behaviour, either in a lab, in the field or somewhere overseas, with duties ranging from conservation and safeguarding to teaching, pest control, and disease research.